Forensic accounting studies financial records to identify illegal or unethical behaviour. It is applied to uncover financial fraud.

 - Help in evaluating and investigating the financial evidence.

-- Forensic accounting is also useful in engaging in public practice, or it may be integrated by the insurance organisations, police forces, financial institutions like banks, government agencies and many others.
+- Forensic accounting is also useful in public practice, or it may be integrated by the insurance organisations, police forces, financial institutions like banks, government agencies and many others.

 Benefits of Forensic Accounting

 One of the significant benefits of having solid forensic accounting is that it can help minimise and safeguard unnecessary losses.
-Digital fraudulence, along with general discrepancies, leads to extraordinary sums of money, and a forensic accountant does not let the same happen.
+Digital fraudulence and general discrepancies lead to extraordinary sums of money, and a forensic accountant does not let the same happen.

 Reduced Risk of Exploitation